-The buttery sand was nonetheless chilly, no longer but warmed by the positive-to-be first-rate sun that had most effective barely risen above the horizon.
+The buttery sand was chilly, no longer but warmed by the positive-to-be first-rate sun that had most effectively barely risen above the horizon.
 Tiny music marks dotted the rippled dunes, evidence that some small animal was scampering with the aid of no longer too lengthy before.

-We have been driving via the Dubai Desert Conservation Reserve, on the lookout for Arabian oryx, proud-searching, lengthy-horned antelope that appeared as regal as they did skittishly.
-Just 60 miles or so from Downtown Dubai, an animal-spotting safari, which I took earlier this 12 months with Platinum Heritage, became a completely unique and environmentally sympathetic manner to escape from the towering skyscrapers and difficult shops of the city and experience stimulated through the rolling desert landscape.
+On the lookout for Arabian oryx, we have been driving via the Dubai Desert Conservation Reserve, proud-searching, lengthy-horned antelope that appeared as regal as they did skittishly.
+Just 60 miles or so from Downtown Dubai, an animal-spotting safari, which I took earlier this 12 months with Platinum Heritage, became a unique and environmentally sympathetic manner to escape from the towering skyscrapers and difficult shops of the city and experience stimulated through the rolling desert landscape.

 We had woken before dawn and made our way out of the town, looking the high-rises fade away before coming upon the first herd of oryx, more than a dozen of them status together within the wake of the slowly rising solar.
 These oryx had been just a few of the masses that freely roamed the reserve, along with loads of extra gazelles and rankings of other smaller animals and herbal shrubbery.
 We caught a fixed direction, careful to keep our eyes peeled for something scurrying beyond and making sure we left the arid panorama as untouched as feasible.
 The course was there for a cause and changed into what sets a conservation drive aside from more adventurous and probably environmentally harmful activities.